-Find out where your water pressure is currently at.
 The most accurate way to test the water pressure in your home is to use a pressure gauge.
 You can find pressure gauges at your local hardware store, and then all you do is hook it up to an exterior hose faucet.
 To get a baseline reading, make sure that all other faucets and appliances that use water are turned off.
 Then you simply turn on the faucet and let the gauge get a reading.
 Generally speaking, the household water pressure should be between 30 and 80 psi.

-If your water pressure is too low, there are a few potential causes you should be aware of.
 If there is a leak in your plumbing, water will escape the pipes before it reaches the faucet which will result in a lower pressure reading.
 Clogged drains or build-up in pipes can also cause low water pressure because it restricts the flow of water.
 This can end up causing serious water damage when pipes burst under extra pressure.
 To keep your appliances running correctly, your showers more comfortable, and less risk of water damage, make sure your water pressure does not fall below 30 psi.

-Maintaining an ideal water pressure in your home can be achieved by installing a regulator.
 Water pressure regulators adjust the amount of water reaching your home from the municipal supply and can adjust automatically or manually to ensure that your home is receiving the desired pressure.
 If you are unable to keep your water pressure under control or are now dealing with water damage, as a result, call 24 Restore.
 We can handle water damage in Minneapolis from too much water pressure, not enough water pressure, or any other source or cause.